kekency/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home -- cd ~: To take you back to your home directory 3-listfiles -- ls -l: Command to list all files in long format 4-listmorefiles -- ls -al: Displaying current directory contents, including hidden files 5-listfiles -- ls -n: display files digits only
+2-bring_me_home -- cd ~: To take you back to your home directory 3-listfiles -- ls -l: Command to list all files in long format 4-listmorefiles -- ls -al: Displaying current directory contents, including hidden files 5-listfiles -- ls -an: display files digits only